-Devastating news for fans of The Cranberries, as it was announced this morning that lead singer, Dolores O’Riordan, is dead.
-The news comes as a shock, as she was young, beautiful, and successful.
-Breaking news based on a statement from her publicist is reporting the Irish musician’s passing and fans are hoping for answers.
+On January 15, 2018, devastating news hit fans of The Cranberries, as it was announced that lead singer, Dolores O’Riordan, had died.
+The news came as a shock to many, as she was young, beautiful, and very successful.
+Now, a coroner’s report has been released, revealing the actual cause of her death and ruling it to be completely accidental.
 What happened to Dolores O’Riordan?
 How did Dolores O’Riordan die?
 Here’s what we know.

 Irish and international singer Dolores O’Riordan has died suddenly in London today.
 She was 46 years old.